fribbels/Fribbels-Epic-7-Optimizer/README.md

 Hopefully this is useful for anyone looking for an easier way to gear their units.
 I know the [Zarroc optimizer](https://github.com/Zarroc2762/E7-Gear-Optimizer) does a lot of similar things but it has been pretty unmaintained and out of date, so I decided to build my own app with a different optimization algorithm.
 There's still a lot of room to improve and I plan on adding new stuff as feedback comes in.
 I only work on this in my spare time, so please be patient with new features, and I welcome other contributors to the code as well.

- **Release 1.2.0**
+ **Release 1.2.0 changelog**

+-   Added reforged stats prediction for level 85 +15 gear, and reforge button to quickly reforge a gear
+-   Added options for using reforged stats in optimization algorithm
+-   Added a permutations/filter details panel
+-   Added hero portrait
+-   Added DPS score/Support score/Combat score for rating gears
+-   Added gear tab filter for level <85, 85, >85
+-   Added tooltips for most panels
+-   Added popups for hints/warnings/errors/successes
+-   Added an 'Exclude set' filter
+-   Added lock icon on gear
+-   Added lock/unlock actions on optimizer screen
+-   Reorganized optimization panel
+-   Simplified gear preview panel w/ icons & colors
+-   Improved the priority ranking filter to reflect the actual % of gear shown on details panel
+-   Autosaving hero's filter preferences and added options to reset details / load previous search
+-   Detecting & warning when java version is invalid
+-   Renamed option from 'Can reforge' -> 'At least one lv 85'
+-   Divided speed ratings by 10 for easier readability
+-   Fix: Keep current position of a page when edits are made
+-   Fix: Decimal numbers for bonus stats save correctly now
+-   Fix: Speed bonus save correctly now
- - Fix: Optimizer producing suboptimal results for 4 piece set when filtered armor # > helm #
+-   Fix: Bug with optimizer producing suboptimal results for 4 piece set when filtered armor # > helm #
- - Fix: Decimal numbers for imprints
+-   Fix: Bug with optimizer not sorting prioritized gear correctly
 -   Fix: Update WSS/Score when gear stats changed
- - Divide speed stats by 10
- - Simplify gear preview panel
- - More detailed permutations
- - Clean up optimization panel - getting too cluttered
- - DPS score/Support score
- - Hero pic
- - Simulate reforged stats on non-reforged piece
- - Exclude filter
- - Fix alert messages
+-   Fix: Alert messages making input boxes break
- - Improvements to the priority ranking filter
- - Save hero's filter preferences
- - Fix speed imprints
- - Fix: Keep current position of a page when edits are made, currently refreshes the entire grid
- - Tooltips
- - Usage popup hints/tips
+-
- - Detect & warn java version

-**TODO - high priority:**
+**TODO - High priority:**
  - Release 1.2.0

  **Medium priority:**